Trump Border Czar Defends School, Church Raids As Agencies Target Chicago - UrduPoint

 Trump Border Czar Defends School, Church Raids As Agencies Target Chicago

-Washington, (APP - UrduPoint / Pakistan Point News - 27th Jan, 2025) Donald Trump's border czar on Sunday defended raiding churches and schools as part of a crackdown on illegal immigration, while his office announced a multi-agency Federal sweep aimed at "potentially dangerous criminal aliens" in Chicago.
+Washington, (APP - UrduPoint / Pakistan Point News - 27th Jan, 2025) Donald Trump's border czar on Sunday defended raiding churches and schools as part of a crackdown on illegal immigration, while six Federal agencies launched a sweep aimed at "potentially dangerous criminal aliens" in Chicago.

 Trump began his second term last Monday with a flurry of executive actions aimed at overhauling US immigration.